dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

         - using semaphores, mutexes, condition vars, monitors, etc.
     - distributed system
         - using messages

-### Mutual Exclusion in Distributed Systems
+- in distributed systems
     - system model
         - reliable transfer
         - messages are eventually delivered, FIFO
         - processes do not fail
     - properties
         - safety: at most on process executes in critical section at any time
         - liveness: every request is granted eventually
         - ordering (good to have): FIFO

-#### central solution
+### central solution

 - elect a leader
     - maintains a queue for critical section access